Skip to main

 The programs are designed to prepare professional psychologists with educational expertise who can function in a variety of diverse educationally related settings.
 The “scientist practitioner” and “ecological systems”/”whole child” concepts guide the program.
 These views foster the conception of the school psychologist as broadly capable of conducting research and practicing effectively with clients, in addition to considering the ecological complex in which the child exists.
 The program faculty has a strong interest in the full service school model, which espouses a broad role for the school psychologist.
 The assessment of children and adolescents as well as planning for interventions necessitates this broader conceptualization of childhood problems.
 The programs emphasize a balance between psychological and educational theory and applied practice.
 Both programs also espouse a commitment to human welfare and service to others.

-The school psychology program infuses a social justice perspective in our training by examining and challenging institutions that perpetuate educational inequalities on the basis of disability, race, ethnicity, socioeconomic status, sexual orientation, religion, language, gender or gender expression.
-We believe every individual is deserving of respect and entitlement to resources, both within the school and within the community and support the National Association of School Psychologists commitment to nondiscrimination and equal opportunity for all persons.
+The school psychology program infuses a community and structural responsiveness perspective in our training by emphasizing community engagement and belongingness.
+We believe every individual is deserving of respect and entitlement to resources, both within the school and within the community.
 Our program strives to optimize personal development and achievement across individuals from all backgrounds.
 We therefore have a commitment to psychological practices that contribute to child, family, and community well-being by advocating for individuals who may not have access to mainstream resources.
-With the integration of diversity and social justice throughout the program, our sequence of courses designed for the UK School Psychology Training Program provides a foundation of basic knowledge and skills in psychology and education, and a liberal component of individually designed coursework that facilitates the development of a broad range of scientific, interpersonal, and leadership competencies and perspectives.
-To learn more, read our Social Justice Approach to the field of School Psychology.
+Our sequence of courses designed for the UK School Psychology Training Program provides a foundation of basic knowledge and skills in psychology and education as well as individually designed coursework that facilitates the development of a broad range of scientific, interpersonal, and leadership competencies and perspectives.

 Program Experience

 The school psychology programs offer a breadth of classroom choices and a wealth of field experiences.
 The combination of these classroom and experiential activities result in graduates who are prepared for many of the professional challenges of a school psychologist.
 Students and faculty communicate by frequent classroom contact, advising sessions, and LISTSERVs.
-Sigma Psi, the student organization for students in school psychology, elects representatives to sit on the School Psychology Advisory Committee.
+Student Affiliates in School Psychology (SASP), the student organization for students in school psychology, elects representatives to sit on the School Psychology Advisory Committee.
 Student representatives provide input to most programmatic policy decisions.
-Sigma Psi also plans social and professional activities for students and faculty.
+SASP also plans social and professional activities for students and faculty.

 Students in both degree programs take course work in general areas of psychology (learning, development, social bases), research and statistics, professional areas (assessment, consultation, intervention, counseling, legal and ethical issues), and education (special education, reading, cultural foundations).
-Specialist (Ed.S.) students complete a project that can range from a review of the literature in a professional area to a formal research study.
+Specialist (Ed.S.) students complete a portfolio of applied assessment and intervention experiences.
 Doctoral (Ph.D.) students complete an empirically based dissertation.
+PhD students also will publish at least two journal articles before graduation.
 Practicum courses are taken throughout the program.
 Students without prior field experiences typically take a yearlong practicum in the second year of their program that combines applied work in the schools.
 Advanced practicum experiences are available in the schools, specialized educational settings, developmental disabilities settings, child/adolescent mental health settings, medical settings, and other agencies.
 At the completion of both programs, students complete yearlong (or equivalent) internships.
 Specialist students typically complete internships that are school-based, whereas doctoral students may combine school and agency internships.
 Doctoral students often complete their training in APA-approved internship settings.
-We take pride in our preparation for PRAXIS II testing, a standardized test that is recognized by the ESPB for teacher certification.
-Typically our students do very well on this measure of professional readiness.
+We take pride in our preparation for Praxis testing, a standardized test that is recognized by the ESPB for teacher certification.
+Typically, our students do very well on this measure of professional readiness.
 The program faculty continuously monitor how our program is relevant to the professional challenges so we can adjust our teaching and learning experiences to provide a dynamic preparation for our pre-professional, pre-certification, and pre-licensure students.

 Career Opportunities for Program Graduates